On the finiteness length of some soluble linear groups: Introduction

 Computing the finiteness lengths of $S$-arithmetic parabolics in positive characteristic is an open problem.
-Example~\bref{oexemplo} is a new result in this direction.
+Example~\ref{oexemplo} provides a new result in this direction.

-Going back to arbitrary base rings, we stress that results on higher dimensional finiteness properties of \emph{non}-$S$-arithmetic discrete linear groups are scarce.
+Going back to arbitrary base rings, we stress that results on the finiteness length of \emph{non}-$S$-arithmetic discrete linear groups are scarce.
 The most prominent examples were obtained by Bux--Mohammadi--Wortman~\cite{BuxMohammadiWortman} and Gandini~\cite[Corollary~4.1]{Gandini} using Bruhat--Tits buildings, and by Kropholler--Mullaney~\cite{KrophollerMullaney} building upon works of \AA{}berg and Groves--Kochloukova.

-The class of groups to which Theorem~\bref{apendice} applies is surprisingly large.
-Most notably, we have the following series of examples concerning the so-called groups of type (R).
+As shown, the class of groups to which Theorem~\ref{apendice} applies is quite large.
+One can notably summarize many such examples via the so-called groups of type (R).
 These were studied by M.~Demazure and A.~Grothendieck in the 1960s and generalize parabolic subgroups of reductive affine group schemes; see \cite[Expos{\'e}~XXII, Chapitre~5]{SGA3.3}.